 Sometimes, several messages should be redirected to the same recipient.
 It can be done for every message separately, but it is much easier to mark all these messages and open the Redirect window.
 The messages will appear as separate tabs of this window.

-option.
-It can be accessed in the Message section of the Main menu or via Alt+F6 hotkey
+" option.
+It can be accessed in the Message section of the Main menu or via the Alt+F6 hotkey

 After that the selected message is opened for editing.
 Its text can be modified in every possible way.
 If this action is performed for several messages, a separate window is opened for each of them.